pipebots/t3-teensy-locomotion/README.md

 Flash [5:1] | Configuration Error |
 ````
 ## Message/Deadman Timeout
-As a safety feature there is an internal timer which sets the motors to stationary if no message is received on the `cmd_vel` topic for 500ms.
+As a safety feature there is an internal timer which sets the motors to stationary if no message is received on the `cmd_vel` topic for 500ms (can change in config).

 ## Communication Error
 If the board looses it's connection to the micro-ros agent then it will enter this state.
 The LED will blink rapidly with equal on/off times for 5 seconds.
 The board will then reset in an attempt to reconnect.